Title Thumbnail & Hero Image: Two seers (one Greek and one Bharat) debated philosophical matters, developed on April 29, 2026.

 147

 If there is no way of escape, if no deliverance is sought after, then dissatisfaction is mischievous.
 The pessimism of the Upaniṣads has not developed to such an extent as to suppress all endeavor and generate inertia.
-There was enough faith in life to support all genuine search for truth.
+There was enough faith in life to support all genuine searches for truth.
 In the words of Barth: “The Upaniṣads are much more instinct with the spirit of speculative daring than the sense of suffering and weariness.”1 “Within the limits of the Upaniṣads, there are indeed few explicit references to the misery of the life caught in the ceaseless cycle of death and birth.
 And its authors are saved from pessimism by the joy they feel at the message of redemption they proclaim.”2 The formulation of the theory of saṁsāra or rebirth is no proof that the Upaniṣads are pessimistic.
 Life on Earth is the means of self-perfection.
 We have to undergo the discipline of saṁsāra in our efforts towards the higher joy and the complete possession of spiritual perfection, a step in the passage to the infinite.
 It is the time for preparing the soul for eternity.
 Life is no empty dream, and the world is no delirium of spirit.
 In the later versions of rebirth in Indian thought, we miss this ennobling ideal, and birth becomes the result of an error of the soul and saṁsāra a dragging chain.

 At the stage of life represented by the Brāhmaṇas, the simple religion of the Vedic hymns was one of sacrifices.
 Man’s relations with the gods were mechanical, a question of give and take, profit and loss.
 The revival of spirituality was the need of an age immersed in formalism.
 In the Upaniṣads, we find a return to the fresh springs of spiritual life.
 They declare that the soul will not obtain salvation by the performance of sacrifices.
 It can be obtained only through a truly religious life, grounded in insight into the heart of the universe.
 Perfection is inward and spiritual, not outward and mechanical.
 We cannot make a man clean by washing his shirt.